General Practice FAQs

 What if I have an emergency?

 MVP Medical Care is a full-spectrum primary care practice and can provide for most of your routine and non-emergency medical needs.
-MVP can also consult with emergency room and hospital staff to provide you with the best possible care.
+MVP can also consult with emergency room and hospital staff to give you the best possible care.
 Simply provide any emergency or hospital physician Dr. Sosnowski’s telephone number and she’ll coordinate care and follow-up.

 How does the Direct Care practice differ from a regular practice?

-A Direct Care practice provides medical services for a retainer fee, does not accept nor bill any insurance companies for the care the patient receives over the course of a year.
+A Direct Care practice provides medical services for a retainer fee and does not accept nor bill any insurance companies for the care the patient receives over the course of a year.
 This allows the physician to spend as much time with the patient as needed, and avoid the “drive-by medicine” typically encountered in a regular medical office.
 Direct Care membership includes an extended, annual physical and follow-up exam, provides 24/7 access to the physician by cell phone and/or email, and allows for same-day appointments – no long waits.
 Membership ensures that you have ACCESS to your physician and that the FOCUS is on your NEEDS and your RELATIONSHIP with your doctor – NOT on bureaucratic red tape and insurance reimbursements.

 How does it work?